ogmini/Notepad-Windowstate-Buffer/README.md

    - New chunks appear to be added with new tabs
    - These are variable
    - Start at 16 byte chunks, grows as we add more tabs
+   - Last part appears to be uLEB128 signifying the tab number?
  - Six 2 byte chunks that are by qualified by 00.
 (Ex.
 00 51 04 00)
    - Chunk 1 and 2 are the X,Y Coordinates in UINT16 of the top left corner of the window.
    - Chunk 3 and 4 are the X,Y Coordinates in UINT16 of the bottom right corner of the window.